cpoIT/cpoIT.GITHUB.IO/README.md

+# The Never Ending List & A Notebook in Reverse Order

+Next up: Start Learning React Again.

+# A Bad Reaction to React

+I love JavaScript.
+It is my first programming language (unless you count an intro to BASIC on my Commodore 64 using spaghetti code aka goto statements).
+And like all first loves, every other encounter will be compared to it.
+I like HTML and CSS (with and without LESS and/or Flexbox).
+They are straight-forward, clean, and get the job done, but they lack the complexity of JavaScript.
+So, when I read about JSX merging JS and HTML, I was intrigued.
+However, this romance has gotten off to a rocky start with the end in sight.
+I quickly traversed through Denial and I am now stuck in Anger.
+To take the first step into bargaining with JSX, I decided to go back to the beginning and write.

 # Gitting Started

 This repository is for storing what I learn about Git/GitHub.
 I hope other Mac users will find it useful as well.